How Do I Reset the Check Engine Light on my RAM 1500?

 How To Reset The RAM 1500 Check Engine Light

 To reset a RAM 1500 check engine light, all you have to do is:

 - Disconnect the negative cable from your battery.

 This should reset your RAM 1500 computer.
 In some older models, you may also need to drive the truck for up to 50 miles to re-calibrate the computer.
 Keep in mind that when the battery has been disconnected it not only resets the computer but will most likely also reset the security system or other electronic systems inside the vehicle.
 You may need to reset your car alarm and reprogram your radio to your favorite channels after resetting the check engine light.

 Why Is My Check Engine Light On?

 - Make Sure it’s the Check Engine Light: This seems obvious, but with the various warning lights built into new vehicles, it can be easy to mistake the Service Required light, for example, for the Check Engine light.
-Your Chrysler, Dodge, Jeep, Ram owner’s manual should have a guide that identifies each warning light.
+Your Chrysler, Dodge, Jeep, Ram, Wagoneer owner’s manual should have a guide that identifies each warning light.